-Purpose and scope of International Competitive Bidding
+1.1 Purpose and Scope of International Competitive Bidding (ICB)

-- 2.1 The purpose of ICB, whether through open ICB or ICB limited to MCs (ICB/MC), is to provide the Beneficiary with a wide range of choices for selecting the best Bid from competing Bidders, and to give all prospective Bidders from eligible source countries an adequate, fair and equal opportunity to bid for the Goods, Works and/or related services being procured under ISDB Project Financing. - 2.2 Since IsDB encourages the development of industries and engineering organizations in its MCs, it considers that, as a matter of priority, the Goods, Works and/or related services it finances should be procured, to the extent possible, from its MCs.
-ICB open to non-MC Firms will, however, be allowed: - a) for the procurement of Goods, Works and/or related services for which it is considered that MCs do not yet have enough competent companies that are able to provide such Goods, Works and/or related services in all regions of IsDB membership; or - b) if the geographical location of the project/country or the prevailing market conditions in the Beneficiary's country/region will make it unlikely that enough acceptable Bids will be received from MC Firms; and - c) if a) or b) is verified in the PP and PS. - 2.3 To achieve the objectives of ICB and ICB/MC, IsDB requires Beneficiaries to observe these Guidelines in preparing RFBs and contract documents, including the requirements for advertising RFB invitations and in receiving, opening and evaluating Bids.
-Specific procedures are described in the following Paragraphs and supplement the procedures described in Chapter 1.
+- 1.1.1 The purpose of ICB, whether through open ICB or ICB limited to MCs (ICB/MC), is to provide the Beneficiary with a wide range of choices for selecting the best Bid from competing Bidders, and to give all prospective Bidders from eligible source countries an adequate, fair, and equal opportunity to Bid for the Goods, Works and/or Related Services being procured under IsDB Project Financing. - 1.1.2 Since IsDB encourages the development of industries and engineering organizations in its MCs, it considers that, as a matter of priority, the Goods, Works and/or Related Services it finances should be procured, to the extent possible, from its MCs.
+ICB open to Non-MC Firms will, however, be allowed:

+a) For the procurement of Goods, Works and/or Related Services for which it is considered that MCs do not yet have enough competent companies that are able to provide such Goods, Works and/or Related Services in all regions of IsDB membership; or b) If the geographical location of the project/ country or the prevailing market conditions in the Beneficiary's country/ region will make it unlikely that enough acceptable Bids will be received from MC Firms; and c) If a) or b) is verified in the PP and PS.

+1.1.3 To achieve the objectives of ICB and ICB/MC, IsDB requires Beneficiaries to observe these Guidelines in preparing RFBs and contract documents, including the requirements for advertising RFB invitations and in receiving, opening, and evaluating Bids.
+Specific procedures are described in the following Paragraphs and supplement the Procurement Policy.